fastoch/NGINX/README.md

 - we need multiple servers to handle that load
 - but which server will handle which request?

+Besides being used as a web server, NGINX can also act as a **load balancer**.
+- NGINX distributes incoming traffic across multiple backend servers
+- it acts as a proxy server
+- the way it distributes the load depends on the selected algorithm

+Some Load balancing methods include:
+- least connections: routes traffic to the server with the fewest active connections
+-

 ## What is NGINX used for?